ankeesler/anwork/doc/CLI-OVERVIEW.md

 example, users may choose to have one context for a bunch of tasks that need to be done at home, and a separate context for a bunch of tasks that need to be done at work.
 The persistence context can be set with a combination of the _-context_ flag and the _-root_ flag.
 The _-root_ flag specifies the persistence directory, while the _-context_ flag specifies the context ID.
-Here is an example
+Here is an example.
 ```
 $ anwork -context home-context -root ~/.anwork create wash-dishes
 $ anwork -context work-context -root ~/.anwork create put-new-cover-sheet-on-tps-reports